 From mechanical and chemical polishing to ultrasonic and magnetic grinding, each method offers unique advantages and challenges.

 But with the right tools and techniques, you can achieve mirror processing with high standards of polishing, surface flatness, smoothness, and geometric accuracy.

 So whether you’re working with plastic molds or other precision parts, read on to discover the best polishing method for your needs and take your work to the next level.

-Polishing not only increases the aesthetics of the workpiece, but also improves the corrosion and abrasion resistance of the material surface.
+Polishing enhances not only the appearance of the workpiece, but also its resistance to corrosion and abrasion on the material surface.

 Types of Mold Polishing Methods